castanedad121/42iTChallenge/README.md

 ## 🗒️ Comands

-All commands are run from the root of the project (client), from a terminal:
+All commands are run from the root of the project, from a terminal:

 | Command             | Action                                       |
 | :------------------ | :------------------------------------------- |